hansemannn/titanium-googlemaps/README.md

 ## Requirements

-  - Titanium SDK 5.2.2 or later
+  - Appcelerator Titanium 6.3.0 or later

 ## Download, Setup and Build